| How We Hold On

 razor, the shaving cream, anything.

-It’s hard to look too long inside myself—I’m my
+It’s hard to look too long inside myself—I’m mybiggest enemy.
+There’s

 movement outside the door and I know it’s you taking out your